ironcarbon/js-foundation/README.md

 JS automatically frees up the memory that we no longer use and will collect our garbage.

 * In JS, garbage collector freeze memory on the heap and prevents memory leaks that is when the memory gets too big until it reaches maximum size.
 (Mark and Sweep Algorithm)

+## SUMMARY

+# this
+* 'this' is the object that function is property of
+*  Methods are functions that are inside of objects so the property methods can be accessed with dot notation.
+* Whatever to the left of the dot which is the object that the function is a property of.

+2 main benefits of using 'this'
+ 1. gives methods access to their object
+ 2. execute same code for multiple objects

+ * this ==> It matters HOW THE FUNCTION WAS CALLED not where it is written like lexical scope.

+* Everything in JS is actually lexical scoped how you write, it determines what we have available except THIS keyword

+* 'this' keyword is DYNAMICALLY SCOPED so HOW THE FUNCTION WAS CALLED is the matter!

+*
+    How we can solve this?

+    Arrow functions are LEXICALLY bound so they have lexical behaviour.